Iraq inquiry: Excessive force used on protesters; 149 killed

-BAGHDAD (AP) — An Iraqi government-appointed inquiry into week-long protests last month has determined that security forces used excessive force, killing 149 people and wounding over 3,000.
+BAGHDAD (AP) — An Iraqi government-appointed inquiry into week-long protests earlier this month has determined that security forces used excessive force, killing 149 people and wounding over 3,000.

 Most of the dead and injured were shot in the head or chest by live rounds.
 Eight members of the security forces were also killed.